 Is It Healthy?

 One of the best things about couscous—aside from the delicious taste—is its nutritional value.
-A single cup of cooked couscous will have about 190 calories, two grams of fiber, and seven grams of healthy vegan protein.
+A single cup of cooked couscous will have about 150 calories and 2 grams of healthy vegan protein.
 Couscous is naturally free of sugar and fat and is rich in selenium, which may aid in the prevention of heart disease.
 For the truly health-conscious, opt for whole-wheat couscous.
 Regular couscous has a higher-than-average glycemic load, so people with diabetes should exercise caution.

 Preparing Couscous at Home